Quantum Hardware-in-the-Loop for Optimal Power Flow in Renewable-Integrated Power Systems: Introduction

-This paper presents a novel Quantum Hardware-in-the-loop (QHIL) framework for addressing the OPF problem in power systems with high renewable energy integration, where the computational strengths of Fujitsu's CMOS Digital Annealer and D-Wave's Advantage\texttrademark\ quantum computing system are used to solve the OPF problem building on the formulation presented in \cite{kaseb2024power}.
-Further, these quantum computing platforms are interfaced with RTDS\textsuperscript{\textregistered} real-time simulator, which can accurately model and simulate real-time power system dynamics.
-The proposed framework is validated using the IEEE 9-bus test system with integrated solar and wind farms as a proof-of-concept.
-The results demonstrate that quantum optimization is feasible and effective in real-time power system operations.
-The main contributions of this paper are listed below: \begin{itemize} \item A QHIL framework is developed that seamlessly integrates a real-time digital simulator (RTDS) with Fujitsu’s CMOS Digital Annealer and D-Wave’s Advantage\texttrademark\ quantum computing system to solve OPF problems. \item A Windows-based middleware is implemented that enables efficient and reliable communication between Fujitsu’s Digital Annealer and the RTDS to ensure real-time compatibility. \item The feasibility of integrating RTDS with quantum hardware in a QHIL environment is demonstrated through a rigorous proof-of-concept, which achieves predefined accuracy thresholds and validates the potential for practical deployment in power system optimization. \end{itemize}
+This study, therefore, presents a novel quantum hardware-in-the-loop (QHIL) framework for power systems with high RES integration, where the computational capabilities of QA and QIIO are leveraged to solve combinatorial PF and OPF formulations, building on the algorithms presented in \cite{kaseb2024power}.
+In the proposed framework, quantum and quantum-inspired hardware are interfaced with a real-time digital simulator (RTDS\textsuperscript{\textregistered}), which accurately models and simulates real-time power system dynamics.
+This integration also enables the estimation of overhead time associated with QA and QIIO, which is unavoidable with the current hardware and limits potential performance in near- to mid-term applications.
+As a proof of concept, the framework is validated using the IEEE 9-bus test system and a modified version that incorporates solar and wind farms.
+The main contributions of this study are as follows: \begin{itemize} \item Developing a QHIL framework that seamlessly integrates RTDS\textsuperscript{\textregistered} with AQC hardware to solve combinatorial PF and OPF formulations; \item Developing a Windows-based middleware that enables efficient, reliable, and real-time communication between QIIO and RTDS\textsuperscript{\textregistered}; and \item Systematically identifying the opportunities and challenges associated with the proposed QHIL framework, based on proof-of-concept simulations of a small-scale power system achieving predefined accuracy thresholds for PF and OPF. \end{itemize}